cy33hc/vita-webdav-client/README.md

 Simple WebDAV Client App for Vita for connecting to local WebDAV server or Cloud Storage that supports WebDAV

 Tested with following:
 - **(Recommeded)** [SFTPgo](https://github.com/drakkan/sftpgo) - For local hosted WebDAV server.
-Can also be used as a proxy for Cloud Storage like AWS S3, Azure Blob or Google Storage.
+Can also be used as a webdav frontend for Cloud Storage like AWS S3, Azure Blob or Google Storage.
 - box.com
 - mega.nz
 - 4shared.com